farovictor/bifrost/README.md

 # delete the root key
 go run ./cmd/bifrost rootkey-delete root

+# create an API user
+go run ./cmd/bifrost user-add --id admin
 ```

 Use `--addr` to specify a custom API address if the server is not running on
 `http://localhost:3333`.

+The generated API key must be provided in the `X-API-Key` or `Authorization`
+header when calling any `/v1` endpoint.

 ### End-to-End Example
 Below is a minimal workflow showing how to register a service, issue a key and